Internships & Work Placements

 - Work Shadowing - Work Shadow interns follow one or more members of a team throughout their day-to-day routine, allowing them to learn from top industry professionals.

 - Work Placements - Work Placements are often part of a degree programme.
-They tend to be available in fields like Engineering, Science, Architecture, and Design, or vocational degrees like Music Technology.
-Work Placements are designed to give students a taste for working life in their chosen profession, and help add to a more well-rounded education whilst at university.
-Help finding a Work Placement is often available at university.
+They tend to be available in fields like Finance, Consultancy, Marketing, and Management.
+Work placements are designed to give students a taste for working life in their chosen profession, and help add to a more well-rounded education whilst at university.
+Help finding a work placement is often available at your university or student union.

-The length of internships varies.
-Vacation Schemes are usually a fixed length of time over a number of weeks or months.
-Smaller companies such as Fashion Houses or Marketing agencies typically offer shorter Internships, often for assistance on a specific project or range.
-A Work Shadow opportunity may only last one to two weeks owing to the type of role that is being shadowed, while Work Placements tend to be for a more set six to twelve month period.
+The length of internships can vary, usually work placements are run over a fixed length of time, typically a number of weeks or months.
+Smaller companies such as retail businesses or media agencies typically offer shorter internships, often for assistance on a specific project or range.
+A work shadow opportunity may only last one to two weeks owing to the type of role that is being shadowed, while work placements tend to be for a more set six to twelve month period.

-Most internships do not have a contract or long-term commitment, allowing interns to negotiate length and working hours to suit them.
+Most graduate internships and work placements do not have a contract or long-term commitment, allowing graduate interns to negotiate length and working hours to suit them.
 Many are flexible enough to work around a class schedule for students still working on their degree.

 How do I get an Internship?